 What is the region doing?

-Venture Taranaki is working alongside regional leaders in the rural, food and scientific sectors to investigate and promote the potential of Regenerative Agriculture to benefit the regional economy, its rural enterprises, communities and residents.
+Venture Taranaki is working alongside regional leaders in the rural, food and scientific sectors to investigate and support the potential of Regenerative Agriculture to benefit the regional economy, its rural enterprises, communities and residents.

 Venture Taranaki is working with ReGenerative Solutions and a growing number of interested parties in the region to communicate and explore the potential merits of a regenerative agricultural approach.